From Ecuador to Your Cup: The Story Behind Our Dried Fruit Teas

 Hibiscus (Flor de Jamaica)

-The vibrant red flowers of the hibiscus plant produce a deep, ruby-colored infusion with a tart, cranberry-like flavor.
+The vibrant red flowers of the hibiscus plant produce a deep, ruby-colored tea with a tart, cranberry-like flavor.
 Naturally high in antioxidants and Vitamin C. Featured in our Mixed Berries blend, where it creates the signature deep red-purple color.

-Ecuadorian Ginger
+Andean Ginger

-Ecuadorian ginger is known for its intense, spicy flavor β more aromatic than varieties grown in other regions.
+Andean ginger is known for its intense, spicy flavor β more aromatic than varieties grown in other regions.
 It adds a warming kick to our Immune Citric blend and is prized for its anti-inflammatory and digestive benefits.

 Our Sustainable Supply Chain